Nonmetricity theories and aspects of gauge symmetry: Challenges of the SCE

-As stated in section \ref{sect-2clock}, in reference \cite{2clock-no-1} a point of view is exposed according to which the SCE does not take place in standard Weyl space $W^*_4$ with nonmetricity \eqref{weyl-nm'} (same as \eqref{nm-weyl}).
-The argument in \cite{2clock-no-1} is based in equation (49) of that paper, which describes the evolution of the inner product of any two vectors ${\bf v}$ and ${\bf u}$ parallel transported along some curve ${\cal C}$ (here ${\bf u}$ is an arbitrary vector not necessarily coinciding with the four-velocity vector):
+As stated in section \ref{sect-2clock}, in reference \cite{2clock-no-1} a point of view is exposed according to which the SCE does not take place in standard Weyl space $\tilde W_4$ with vectorial nonmetricity \eqref{vect-nm}.
+The argument in \cite{2clock-no-1} is based in equation (49) of that paper, which describes the evolution of the inner product of two given vectors ${\bf v}$ and ${\bf w}$, which are parallel transported along some curve ${\cal C}$: